 Depending on the profile you are using, it will understand that we are climbing a hill when we have climbed 5/10/15 meters at a certain distance.
 Logically it is not the same for all sports:

 - 5 meters: Running, walking or other sports on foot

 Let's just say we're climbing a hill.
 That fragment will be marked in the activity file for further analysis (which we'll see below), but on the Hill Splitter screen it will show us the relevant information for that particular segment.

 Here are the data that appears on the screen:

-- Distance we've been going up or down.
-That is, the distance that has “that lap” until that moment.
+- Distance we have been climbing or descending.
+That is, the distance of "that lap" up to that moment.